sjwhittaker/qsc-cmp/README.md

 The opposite is true of `CourseCalendarDatabase` - it's short and easy to override.
 This gives you two options:
 - define and populate a course calendar database with the table in `tables/courses.sql` and use `CourseCalendarDatabase` as written; or,
 - create your own version of `CourseCalendarDatabase` that interacts with your institution's calendar system.
-Thanks to Dr. Doug Martin in the School of Computing for the `courses` table; it is included here with his permission.

 ### Database Connection Information
 The connection information for both database classes is collected using the return values from the following functions: